enel-gdh-educational/katacoda-scenarios/version-control/remotes/06-pull.md

 #### Task

 Use `git pull <remote> <branch>` to update master branch in local repository
-- Switch to local repository in `/s/remote-location/1/`
+- Go to git repository in `/s/remote-location/1/`
 - Verify that you are on branch *master*
 - Pull the changes from the remote into your master branch